 Our engagement with mana whenua includes valuable input when considering the cultural, environmental, social and economic impact of projects.

 In 2012 we established the Mana Whenua Kaitiaki Forum to encourage discussion and guidance, and to share views on the management of water and wastewater.
 The forum’s focus has widened to all matters affecting the strategic interests of mana whenua across the Auckland region.
-It is now administered by Auckland Council.

 The Kaitiaki Schedule is regularly sent to the 19 tribal authorities.
 It sets out our planned work programme, most of which requires resource consent.
 Representatives are invited to express interest in projects.
 Whether they choose to join the project team or just make comments, there is an opportunity for iwi input throughout the process of developing infrastructure.